unicode-org/cldr/docs/site/downloads/cldr-46.md

 (including all mobile phones) for their software internationalization and localization, adapting software to the conventions of different languages.

+The most significant changes in this release were:

+- Updates to Unicode 16.0 (including major changes to collation),
+- Further revisions to the Message Format 2.0 tech preview,
-The largest changes in this release were the updates to Unicode 16.0, substantial additions of Emoji search keyword data, and ‘upleveling’ the locale coverage.
+- Substantial additions and modifications of Emoji search keyword data,
+- ‘Upleveling’ the locale coverage.

 ### Locale Coverage Status
 #### Current Levels